apache/jena-site/source/documentation/geosparql/geosparql-assembler.md

 Details of the GeoSPARQL support are proivded on the [GeoSPARQL page](index).

-The assembler for GeoSPARQL support is part of the `jena-geosparql` artifact and miost be on the Fuseki server classpath.
+The assembler for GeoSPARQL support is part of the `jena-geosparql` artifact and must be on the Fuseki server classpath, along with its dependencies.

     <dependency>
       <groupId>org.apache.jena</groupId>